Category: Physiology

 Humans can contract the virus through contact with infected animal blood and tissue, often via hunting and eating carriers of the disease or being bitten by one of them.
 The infected individual may then expose others to the disease through their bodily fluids, which can enter the body through a wound, the mucous membranes of the face, or intimate contact.
 Even a person who has died from Ebola can remain contagious, so their bodies must be handled with care.

-What Ebola Does Once Inside the Body
+What Does Ebola Do Once Inside the Body?

 Ebola immediately attacks the immune system that was designed to fight it, leaving immune cells unresponsive, then rapidly replicates itself and spreads through the bloodstream.
 Other infected immune cells throughout the body cause clots that rob organs of essential blood.
 The virus does some of its most catastrophic damage by inhibiting plasma production, though other organs and systems are also impacted as the disease makes its way through the body.